WorldSkills

-WorldSkills organizes the world championships of vocational skills and is held every two years in different parts of the world.
-The organization, which also hosts conferences about vocational skills, describes itself as the global hub for skills.
+WorldSkills is an international charity that organises world and national championships for vocational skills and is held every two years in different parts of the world, and also hosts conferences about vocational skills.
+WorldSkills describes itself as the global hub for skills.

-WorldSkills brings together young people, industry, government, education, and institutions, to promote the benefits of and need for skilled trade professionals.
-The aims of the competition include demonstrating the advantages of learning a vocational skill, and encouraging 'parity of esteem' between vocational and academic qualifications.
+The aims of the competitions include demonstrating the advantages of learning a vocational skill, and encouraging 'parity of esteem' between vocational and academic qualifications.

 The city of Kazan, Russia, hosted the 45th WorldSkills Competition in 2019.

-At the previous event, WorldSkills Abu Dhabi 2017, there were competitions in 51 skills areas with close to 1,300 young people taking part.
-WorldSkills Abu Dhabi 2017, took place between 15 and 18 October 2017 at Abu Dhabi, United Arab Emirates.
+At the previous event, WorldSkills Abu Dhabi 2017, there were competitions in 51 skills areas with roughly 1,300 young people taking part.

-WorldSkills currently has 85 Member countries and regions, most of which organize national skills competitions that help to prepare the workforce and talent of today for the jobs of the future.

-WorldSkills International, formerly known as the International Vocation Training Organization (IVTO), was founded in the 1940s and emerged from a desire to create new employment opportunities for young people in some of the economies that were devastated by the Second World War.
+WorldSkills International, formerly known as the International Vocational Training Organization (IVTO), was founded in the 1940s with the goal of creating new employment opportunities for young people in some of the economies that were devastated by the Second World War.
+It operates in 85 countries and regions.

 Overview

+WorldSkills rose out of the ruins of the Second World War, which devastated the economies of Europe and created a huge skills shortage that threatened a new economic depression.
+Some took this challenge as an opportunity to introduce young people to the world of vocational skills.
+Francisco Albert Vidal was charged with creating a skills contest for the youth of Spain and Portugal.
+Madrid 1950 was a modest event by today’s standards but an international movement was born.
+The competition grew rapidly.
+Young participants from Germany, Great Britain, France, Morocco, and Switzerland responded to the invitation, with two contestants making an unannounced journey to Spain at their own cost.
+The competition ventured overseas for the first time, relocating to Brussels, Belgium.
+This marked the beginning of the global expansion of the WorldSkills movement.
+By the late 1960s, competitions had been hosted in Germany, Great Britain, Ireland, the Netherlands, and Switzerland.
+The next significant milestone came with Tokyo hosting the event in 1970.
+By the end of the 1980s, Atlanta in the USA, Sydney in Australia, Seoul in Korea, and Chinese Taipei had all welcomed what was becoming the world’s greatest international vocational skills event.

 Governed by an international Board of Directors and administered by the WorldSkills Secretariat, WSI's mission is "To raise the profile and recognition of skilled people, and show how important skills are in achieving economic growth and personal success".